 Hi there!
-I teach design and web development classes at General Assembly and work with illustrators and editors at Midnight Breakfast.
+I teach design at General Assembly in New York and work with illustrators and editors at Midnight Breakfast.
 Some of my previous work can be seen at Cantilever.

 You can also find me on Twitter as @nevan.